What Is The Health Care Spending Account?

 2 Special foods may be an eligible expense if prescribed by a doctor to treat a specific illness or ailment and if the foods do not substitute for normal nutritional requirements.
 Food modified for special diets (e.g., gluten-free) may also be eligible, but only to the extent that the cost of the special food exceeds the cost of commonly available versions of the same product.
 Written proof of medical necessity is required.

-Over-the-counter (OTC) drug expenses are reimbursable through the HCSA as long as the items are used to treat a medical condition or illness.
+Over-the-counter (OTC) drug costs are reimbursable through the HCSA as long as the items are used to treat a medical condition or illness.
 Effective January 1, 2020, OTC drugs and medicines no longer require a written prescription from a doctor in order to be reimbursed.
-Certain OTC expenses such as vitamins and dietary supplements are not reimbursable unless they are recommended by a doctor to treat a medical condition.
-General purpose items such as toothpaste, moisturizers, and lip balm are not eligible expenses.
+Certain OTC costs such as vitamins and dietary supplements are not reimbursable unless they are recommended by a doctor for a medical condition.
+General purpose items such as toothpaste and lip balm are not eligible expenses.

 Eligible OTC Items